Bug Report #4047

 If that is done, Kohana_Database::query() should have this in PHPDoc:

-#2 Updated by Jeremy Bush about 3 years ago
+#2 Updated by Jeremy Bush over 3 years ago

 - Status changed from New to Closed